Welcome to the Derby Opportunity Area website

-- Early Years – to increase the number of children achieving a good level of development in the early years.
+- Priority 1: Early Years: Increasing the number of children achieving a good level of development in the early years.

-- School Improvement – Raise attainment in our primary and secondary schools.
+- Priority 2: School Improvement: Raising attainment in Derby’s primary and secondary schools.

-- Broadening Horizons – Ensure all our children benefit from a broad range of experiences throughout their school lives.
+- Priority 3: Broadening Horizons: Ensuring that all Derby’s children benefit from a broad range of experiences throughout their school lives.